patataofcourse/Barista/README.md

 # Barista
 A launcher for Rhythm Heaven Megamix mods.

+Currently seems to break with newer nightlies.
+Latest known working is `nightly-2023-03-22`, there might be newer working nightlies, though.

 ## Credits
 - Coding by patataofcourse
 - Graphics by MilaDraws / MilaDoesStuff